 - Are in arrears to the Student Loans Company or have previously been found to be ‘unfit’ for student support (for example, because of attempted fraud).

-Repayments of Postgraduate Loans are not expected to start until April 2022, subject to you earning at least £21,000 per annum from that date.
+Repayments of Postgraduate Loans are not expected to start until April 2023, subject to you earning above the current repayment threshold of £21,000 per annum, from that date.
 If you leave your course early, you will still have to repay your student loans.

 The amount you repay will be linked to your income.
-You will be expected to repay 6% of your income that is above £21,000 a year in repayment of Postgraduate Loans, in addition to repayment of any outstanding Tuition Fee Loans or Maintenance Loans from undergraduate study.
-The repayment threshold has been frozen at £21,000 until 2021.
+You will be expected to repay 6% of your income that is above £21,000 a year in repayment of Postgraduate Loans, in addition to repayment of any outstanding Tuition Fee Loans or Maintenance Loans from undergraduate study (for which different repayment criteria apply).

-So, for example, if your salary is £30,000 per annum, the 6% repayment would apply to £9,000, meaning you would repay around £45 per month.
-If your income falls below £21,000 a year, for any reason, you will not have to make repayments until your income rises above this threshold again.
+So, for example, if your salary is £30,000 per annum, the 6% repayment for Postgraduate Loans would apply to £9,000, meaning you would repay around £45 per month, with the current repayment threshold of £21,000 a year.
+If your income falls below the repayment threshold, for any reason, you will not have to make repayments until your income rises above this threshold again.

 The Government intends to apply interest on Postgraduate Loans at inflation (Retail Price Index – RPI) plus 3%.
 Interest will accrue from the date the first loan instalment is paid into your bank account.